pippinbarr/SNAKISTS/process/prototypes.md

 For now I'll leave the snake pink solely because it's funnier, but on principle it's probably the wrong move.

+## Persist

+> They aren't allowed to stop?
+Or they somehow persist through death?
+Or the game persists as a layer on top over everything else once you start it would be funny too?
+Just there forever?
+These are all GOOD IDEAS.

+### 2025-03-29

+Let's try this.
+I'm concerned about the question of what happens when the persistent snake dies?
+I suppose it just stays dead... so it needs to ignore the menu/restarts... or rather not ignore them but have a position on them.

+---

+Well it worked eventually once I understood about launching versus starting scenes and bringing them to the top and setting a transparent background.

+The only annoyance is that if you relaunch persist then it will overwrite the old one as far as I can tell... so multiple persist scenes cannot persist with each other.
+Which is a sadness, but makes a certain amount of sense and so doesn't deeply bug me right now.
+But it would be *cooler* if there could be indefinitely many of them running.
+But I think since there's just one "persist" scene in existence it may not work unless I create a scene that itself manages subscenes... which...
+I think would get really quite fucked quite fast?
+Or not?
+I dunno, I can return to that element.

+Main thing is that it's really quite a fun one because it seems completely normal until you actually exit the scene to the menu and then suddenly the scene is still there and still *playable*... though I need to remember to think about what happens when you press M or R... but I guess in both cases it's reasonable so maybe it's fine.

+Haven't tested any of this on mobile so will have to do that at some point.

 ## Purist

 > Just regular snake.
 I like this one.
 It's fun.
 And especially if I'm including dictionary definitions, e.g. "a person who insists on absolute adherence to traditional rules or structures, especially in language or style."